Turmeric Milk Recipe || Haldi Doodh || How to make golden milk with step-by-step photos and video

 Turmeric milk is a commonly used traditional remedy for cough, cold, and other respiratory tract infections.
 The antiviral and antibacterial properties of turmeric can help fight infections while the anti-inflammatory property helps relieve the symptomsTurmeric is the golden yellow spice used in Asian curries.
 It is obtained from the ginger-like rhizome of Curcuma longa, a tropical herb from India.
 The well-researched anti-inflammatory, antioxidant, and anticancer properties of turmeric make it worth including in your diet.
 If you are not a curry fan, turmeric milk is an excellent option.

 Turmeric milk, also sometimes referred to as golden milk, is an infusion of either dry turmeric powder or fresh turmeric root (rhizome) in milk.
-It is traditionally used in Indian and Pakistan households for treating specific diseases as well as a tonic for general health.
+It is traditionally used in Indian and Pakistani households for treating specific diseases as well as a tonic for general health.
 This drink is easy to prepare and highly palatable, the milk taking most of the spiciness out of turmeric.
 If that doesn’t convince you, the health benefits of this drink would.

 This simple home remedy is to beat everyday tiredness and anxiety.